Lucas-Luwa/Automated-Stock-Selector/README.md

 # Automated-Stock-Selector

-This stock selection and ranking software is a python based project that leverages uses webscraping, mathematical analysis and financial information to eliminate and rank stocks within each sector.
-For more information about this project, please feel free to visit my website:
+This stock selection and ranking software is a python project that leverages webscraping, mathematical analysis and financial information to filter and rank stocks within each sector.
+For more information about this project, please visit my website:

 https://lucasluwa.com/Projects/Individual/Stonks/Stocks